 Do you want to get PADI SCUBA certified on your backpacking Central America adventure?
 Head to the Bay Islands, amigos!
 This is one of the cheapest places in the world to get certified for SCUBA diving.

 The legendary island of Utila is a backpacker’s paradise.
 There are more than a dozen dive centres to choose from.
 Roatan is a bigger island that caters more to cruise ships and older tourists.
 It is more expensive than Utila, but the SCUBA diving is arguably better.
+I would say though that the Bay Islands are skippable if you don’t dive.

-The ruins at Cóban are the most significant in Honduras.
 Pico Bonito National Park is another major highlight of the country.
 There is an abundance of wild camping and hiking potential in the park.
+I never made it to Lake Yojoa myself, but was told it’s worth visiting, and one of the safest areas in the country.

 Utila Honduras Sign in Caribbean Ocean